vitorsalgado/ci-cd-training-proposal/README.md

 [![Build Status](https://travis-ci.org/vitorsalgado/ci-cd-training-proposal.svg?branch=master)](https://travis-ci.org/vitorsalgado/ci-cd-training-proposal)

 This repository is dedicated to facilitate practicing continuous integration and deployment.
-It comes with scripts to easily setup a **Jenkins** locally with Docker and simple applications **already develop**.
+It comes with scripts to easily setup a **Jenkins** locally with Docker and a simple applications **already developed**.
-This way, you can focus on just pipeline automations :)
+This way, you can focus in the automation.
 I recommend you to use this [Trello](https://trello.com/b/ce1BS8Oh) to guide you through your training.
 This repository also contains a [Github Project](https://github.com/vitorsalgado/ci-cd-training/projects/2) and [Issues](https://github.com/vitorsalgado/ci-cd-training/issues) to guide you in more practical activities.